Naavik/nixos-wizard/README.md

 ## Requirements

 - Must be run as root
 - Depends on several NixOS-specific commands, like `nixos-install` and `nixos-generate-config`.
-It is recommended to run this in a live NixOS installer environment.
+It is recommended to run this in the live environment provided by the flake.
+This live environment iso is also included in each release.
 - Terminal with proper color support

 ## Building